Local Parametric Estimation in High Frequency Data: Consistency in a simple model

+This proof technique is the main idea of the paper.
+Regular conditional distributions are used to deduce results on the time-varying parameter model using uniform results in the parametric model. \end{rkC1} \begin{conditionC1rk} (consistency) Note that $\mathbf{L}^1$-convergence is slightly stronger than the simple consistency of the parametric estimator.
+Nonetheless, in most applications, we will have both. \end{conditionC1rk}

-Here again, the main argument of the proof is regular conditional distributions.
-In analogy with Remark \ref{rkC1}, the econometrician is expected to have less trouble verifying Condition (C$2$) than (\ref{discrephat}).
-Indeed, the parameter has a non-random initial value (and a random path) in Condition (C$2$), but a mixture of initial value $\sigma_{\tau_{i-1,n}^0}^{\theta}$ (and a random path) in (\ref{discrephat}).
-Note that here again the uniformity in Condition (C$2$) is not expected to add any difficulty to the problem because we look at expected values and $\mathcal{E}_{M,n}$ is a well-chosen bounded space (in the parameter value and the parameter volatility). \end{rkC2} We can now summarize the theorem on consistency in this very simple case where observations occur at equidistant time intervals and returns are IID under the parametric model. \begin{consistency} Under Condition (C1) and Condition (C2), we have the consistency of (\ref{newestimator}), i.e.
+We can now summarize the consistency result in this very simple case where observations occur at equidistant time intervals and returns are IID under the parametric model.
+Under Condition (C) and assuming that we have the consistency of (\ref{newestimator}), i.e.